opoupeney/dfd/source/devguide/ref-dfx-studio-explorer.rst

 API Sources
 ,,,,,,,,,,,

-API Source defines which data source to access, how it is accessed, with what authenitcation protocol and which developer credentials.
+Accessing backend APIs with DreamFace is done in a very powerful decoupled way.
+The first step is to define the source of of the API, where this API is coming from and which authentication protocol and developer credentials are needed to access it.
+The decoupling of the API Source from the API Service and Route definitions allows the developer to define API Source access once and reuse it for every API Service coming from that source thus saving time and eliminating the potential for error.

 In practical terms, it answers the questions:

-* Where is my data?
+* Where is my data coming from?
-* How do I access it?
+* How can I access it?
 * Which authentication protocol is required?
 * With which developer credentials?